All I Really Want to Do (album): Background and production

 At the same time that the duo Sonny & Cher were debuting on Atco Records, Sonny Bono arranged a solo deal for Cher on the Imperial label.
 After the success of Sonny & Cher's "I Got You Babe" single, Bono decided to promote his wife as a solo act, producing her first full-length album himself.
 The album was Cher's first solo project since the release of her two unsuccessful 1964 singles, "Ringo, I Love You" and "Dream Baby", released under the pseudonyms Bonnie Jo Mason and Cherilyn respectively.
 All I Really Want to Do, like the debut album by Sonny & Cher, Look at Us, contains many covers.
 The album includes recordings of contemporary, uptempo rock songs, but it also has a somewhat folky slant to it, in order to differentiate it from the musical style of Sonny & Cher's records.
 Recording for the album concluded at Gold Star Studios in Hollywood the last week of June 1965.

 On the album, Cher covered three songs written and performed by Bob Dylan, "All I Really Want to Do", "Blowin' in the Wind", and "Don't Think Twice, It's All Right".
-The album contains the Bono-penned "Needles and Pins", which was a hit for the British band, The Searchers, in 1963.
+The album contains "Needles and Pins", which Bono co-wrote and was a hit for the British band, The Searchers, in 1964.
 The album also included Ray Davies' "I Go to Sleep", which was later a hit in the UK for The Pretenders, and Cher's version of the traditional song, "See See Rider", arranged by Sonny Bono, Charles Greene, and Robert Stone.
 Other covers on the album are "She Thinks I Still Care", "The Bells of Rhymney", and "Come and Stay With Me".
 During the album recording sessions, Cher recorded a song written by Bono, titled "I'm Gonna Love You", which did not appear on the album but was issued as the B-side of the "All I Really Want to Do" single.
 The song was later included on the 1967 Sonny & Cher soundtrack album, Good Times.